Post Judgment Interest Calculator

 Federal post-judgment interest is a type of interest that should be calculated and paid by the debtor to the creditor.
 The reason for this is the difference between the day of judgment and the day on which the payment was made.

 This difference incurs additional interests because of the economic concept of the time value of money.
-It assumes that the same amount of money received now is worth more than if it is received in the future.
+According to the time value of money definition, hat the same amount of money received now is worth more than if it is received in the future.

 To ensure that the creditor is not losing the cash due to the delayed payment, the federal post-judgment interest was introduced.
 The role of this interest is not to additionally punish the defendant but works rather like compensation to the victim.
 Check the next section to see what you need to calculate it.